jai01019/Employee_management_system/README.md

-Overview
+1️⃣ Overview
 The Employee Management System is a web-based application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It helps organizations manage employees, assign tasks, and monitor progress efficiently.

 The system supports two roles:

 Admin - Manages employee tasks.
 Employee - Views and updates assigned tasks.

-Features
+2️⃣ Features

-Admin Dashboard:
+2.1 🔹 Admin Dashboard

-Create new tasks for employees.
+✅ Create new tasks for employees.

-View all assigned tasks.
+✅ View all assigned tasks.

-Employee Dashboard:
+2.2 🔹 Employee Dashboard

-View assigned tasks.
+✅ View assigned tasks.

-Mark tasks as completed.
+✅ Mark tasks as completed.

-Authentication System:
+2.3 🔹 Authentication System

-Login functionality for admin and employees.
+✅ Login functionality for admin and employees.

-User credentials are stored in local storage.
+✅ User credentials are stored in local storage.

-Task Management:
+2.4 🔹 Task Management

-Track active, completed, and new tasks.
+✅ Track active, completed, and new tasks.

-Project Structure
+3️⃣ 📂 Project Structure
 /employee-management-system
 │── /src
 │   │── /components